d3cod3/Mosaic-Manual/Objects.md

 ### Video

 [kinect grabber](https://mosaic.d3cod3.org/reference.php?r=kinect-grabber).
 This object receives the signal directly from a Kinect sensor.

+[pixels to texture](https://mosaic.d3cod3.org/reference.php?r=pixel-to-texture).
+This object transforms the signal from a pixels cable (emerald green) into a texture signal (blue cable).
+In Mosaic, texture data is processed on GPU and pixel data on CPU.

+[texture to pixels](https://mosaic.d3cod3.org/reference.php?r=texture-to-pixel).
+This object transforms the signal from a texture cable (blue) into a pixel signal (emerald green).
+In Mosaic, texture data is processed on GPU and pixel data on CPU.

 [video crop](https://mosaic.d3cod3.org/reference.php?r=video-crop).
 This object allows you to crop a rectangular fragment of a texture (image, video, graphic...).